jet/falanx/readme.md

 This repository contains the code generator to generate F# source (.fs files) from `proto3` source.
 The general concepts are as follows:

-*  Resuse as much off the shelf code as possible for the mvp as to get a feel for how things will work and refine from there.
+* Reuse as much off the shelf code as possible for the mvp as to get a feel for how things will work and refine from there.
 * Code generation, to generate F# source code, rather than types being injected as a type provider.
 * Idiomatic F# code is generated rather than simple .NET 1.1 era code.
 This means records, discriminated unions, etc., are generated where appropriate.

 # Project structure